tigera-solutions/fortinet-enablement/modules/integrate-calico-with-fortimanager.md

 2. **Configure Calico Enterprise**

     From the master node, you will configure Calico Enterprise.
 You need to fill in your FortiManager  **PRIVATE IP** from the `10.99.1.X` subnet in the `5-fortimanager-firewall-config.yaml` ConfigMap then apply it.
+Note the `packagename` setting that should specify the name of FortiManager package where you will manage East-West policies for your Kubernetes applications.
+In our case it's `calico-ew` package name.

     ```yaml
     # Configuration of Tigera Fortimanager Integration Controller